jeffreyz6002/Freshmen-Year-Projects/README.md

  - This assignment is a simulator that uses a BooleanSource, which is used to create a probability of whether an event will happen.
 These events are kept track of with a queue for each individual elevator.

 ### Playlist Operations
- - This assignment utlizes a self-implemented queue to display desired songs to be played in order.
+ - This assignment utlizes an array to display desired songs to be played in order.
 This program functions much like an audio player where the user can search songs via categories.

 ### Search Tree
  - This assignment uses File and Scanner class to self implement a tree.
 This can can be read in preorder traversal and can traversed downward based on the decisions made by the user.